dotnet/dotnet-docker/README.runtime.md

 # About This Image

-This image contains the .NET Core runtimes and libraries and is optimized for running .NET Core apps in production.
+This image contains the .NET runtimes and libraries and is optimized for running .NET apps in production.

 Watch [dotnet/announcements](https://github.com/dotnet/announcements/labels/Docker) for Docker-related .NET announcements.

 # How to Use the Image

-The [.NET Core Docker samples](https://github.com/dotnet/dotnet-docker/blob/master/samples/README.md) show various ways to use .NET Core and Docker together.
-See [Building Docker Images for .NET Core Applications](https://docs.microsoft.com/dotnet/core/docker/building-net-docker-images) to learn more.
+The [.NET Docker samples](https://github.com/dotnet/dotnet-docker/blob/master/samples/README.md) show various ways to use .NET and Docker together.
+See [Building Docker Images for .NET Applications](https://docs.microsoft.com/dotnet/core/docker/building-net-docker-images) to learn more.

 ## Container sample: Run a simple application

-You can quickly run a container with a pre-built [.NET Core Docker image](https://hub.docker.com/_/microsoft-dotnet-samples/), based on the [.NET Core console sample](https://github.com/dotnet/dotnet-docker/blob/master/samples/dotnetapp/README.md).
+You can quickly run a container with a pre-built [.NET Docker image](https://hub.docker.com/_/microsoft-dotnet-samples/), based on the [.NET console sample](https://github.com/dotnet/dotnet-docker/blob/master/samples/dotnetapp/README.md).

 Type the following command to run a sample console application: